OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Is a full importation needed in both the UK and the EU27?

-• Should an aircraft be imported in both the UK and the EU?
+• Should an aircraft be imported into both the UK and the EU?

 • Is dual importation a trap or a flexible approach?